 - Mexican Energy Association - Vice President of Social Impact and Indigenous Consultation Affairs

 - Green Power Group of the British Chamber in Mexico - President

 - Mexico (2001)

-- Instituto Tecnológico Autónomo de México (Masters' Degree Economic Theory) (2005)
+- Instituto Tecnológico Autónomo de México (Master in Economic Theory) (2005)

-- Instituto Tecnológico Autónomo de México (Undergraduate Studies Applied Mathematics) (2004)
+- Instituto Tecnológico Autónomo de México (Undergraduate Studies in Applied Mathematics) (2004)